Hanamura Temple Introduction

 Heroes who can help their team to take down enemy Structures (notably Sylvanas) and/or can deal a lot of damage to enemy Structures on their own are good on Hanamura Temple because they can siege with the Samurai rewarded by the Sentinel Camp.
 Sometimes it is even possible to do that with the Turret Item from the Fortification Camp, however, it is highly recommended to keep them for team fights.

 Point control tools are good to deter the enemy team to invade your Mercenary Camps or, alternatively, to invade Mercenary Camps in the enemy territory while they are trying to capture them.
-Knockback effects (for example Wrecking Ball by Garrosh) are also useful against Heroes who like to play aggressively near your Structures in order to take them down.
+Displacement effects (for example Wrecking Ball by Garrosh) are also useful against Heroes who like to play aggressively near your Structures in order to take them down.

 Hanamura Temple features a lot of wide areas, therefore you will not be able to fully unleash the power of Heroes that need to fight near impassable terrain (such as Diablo with Shadow Charge) or that can create it (for example Hogger with Loot Hoard).